Farah20222/ASPTEST/README.md

 4. Wait for the workflow to complete and verify the application is deployed  and running in Elastic Beanstalk
 5. The Elastic Beanstalk link for this project : http://aspassignment-env.eba-fm46p7dp.us-east-1.elasticbeanstalk.com/swagger/index.html

+##### Explanation of each API
+###### AUTHCONTROLLER
+API 1: Login
+HTTP method: POST
+Endpoint: /api/Auth/Login
+Description: This endpoint is used for users to login.
+After running the endpoint, copy the token, and paste it in the Swagger UI "Authorize" section

+API 2: UserRegistration
+HTTP method: POST
+Endpoint: `/api/Auth/UserRegistration`
+Description: This endpoint is used for users to create a new account, the roles of the users will be on default "customer" Requires the users name, email , phone number and password.

+API 3: VendorRegistration
+HTTP method: POST
+Endpoint: `/api/Auth/VendorRegistration`
+Description: This endpoint is used for users to register as a vendor Requires the vendor's name, email, phone number and password

+API 4: User
+HTTP method: Get
+Endpoint: `/api/Auth/User/{id}`
+Description: This endpoint is authorized only for the admin with the role "admin" to search by user ID.
+The end point checks for the logged in user role from the Claims

+API 5: ChangePassword
+HTTP method: PUT
+Endpoint: `/api/Auth/ChangePassword`
+Description: This endpoint is used to change a user's password.
+It verifies that the current password provided in the is the same as the password from the database by using password and password salt.

+API 6: ForgotPassword
+HTTP method: POST
+Endpoint: `/api/Auth/ForgotPassword`
+Description: This endpoint is used to request for a token if the user has forgotten their password

+API 7: ResetPassword
+HTTP method: PUT
+Endpoint: `/api/Auth/ResetPassword`
+Description: This endpoint is used after requesting for token from the /api/Auth/ForgotPassword endpoint.
+Requires the requested token and a new password from the user.

+###### ProductsController
+API 1: GetProductInformation
+HTTP method: GET
+Endpoint: `/api/Products/GetProductInformation/{productId}`
+Description: This method is used to get product information by the product ID.

+API 2: GetAllProducts
+HTTP method: GET
+Endpoint: `/api/Products/GetAllProducts`
+Description: This endpoint is used to get all the available products in the database

+API 3: AddProduct
+HTTP method: POST
+Endpoint: `/api/AddProduct`
+Description: This endpoint is used to add a new product to the database by users with the roles of vendor and admin only.

+API 4: GetVendorProducts
+HTTP method: GET
+Endpoint: `/api/GetVendorProducts`
+Description: This endpoint is used to get all the vendors products.
+The users details is obtained using the User claims allowing for logged in vendors to retrieve all their products owned by them only.

+API 5: UpdateProducts
+HTTP method: PUT
+Endpoint: `/api/UpdateProducts/{productId}`
+Description: This endpoint is used to update a product.
+Admins are authorized to update any product.
+Vendors are authorized on update only their own products.

+API 5: DeleteProduct
+HTTP method: Delete
+Endpoint: `/api/DeleteProduct/{productId}`
+Description: This endpoint is used to delete a product.
+Admins are authorized to delete any product.
+Vendors are authorized on delete only their own products.

+###### PurchaseController
+API 1: PurchaseProduct
+HTTP method: Post
+Endpoint: `/api/PurchaseProduct`
+Description: This endpoint is used to purchase an available product from the database.

+API 2: GetCustomerPurchases
+HTTP method: Post
+Endpoint: `/api/PurchaseProduct/GetCustomerPurchases`
+Description: This endpint retrieves all the customer purchases with the product details.

 ##### Built with the following:
 - ASP.NET CORE WEB API
 - ENTITY FRAMEWORK CORE